jl19/BASH_Training_Course_2023/Docs/rnaseq-training-course/FASTA-FORMAT.md

 ## FASTA format description
 more information available from [NCBI](https://blast.ncbi.nlm.nih.gov/doc/blast-topics/)

-FASTA stands for "Fast All" or "FastA", which is a popular format for representing nucleotide or protein sequences and their associated metadata.
+FASTA stands for "Fast All" or "FastA", which is a text-based format for representing nucleotide or protein sequences and their associated metadata.
 The FASTA format was introduced by David J. Lipman and William R. Pearson in 1985 as a simple and efficient way to search sequence databases using sequence similarity.

-FASTA format is a text-based format for representing either nucleotide sequences or protein sequences, in which base pairs or amino acids are represented using single-letter codes.
-An example sequence in FASTA format is:

 FASTA format is characterized by its two-line structure.